cavo789/blog/blog/2023/11/03/install-docker/index.md

 <!-- truncate -->

-## Why Docker images?
+## Why Docker images

 Thanks to Docker, you no longer need to install PHP or Apache to run a website.
 You just need to use one, two or more, existing, images.

 Images are most of time just *plug&play*: once downloaded, they are ready to use.
 You will probably add some configuration items but, most of time, it's even not needed.

 On [Docker Hub](https://hub.docker.com) you'll find a huge number of "images" that can be used to run software such as PHP, PHP+Apache, MySQL and many, many more.

 All these images are totally free; they can be public or private.
 You can create your own images and store them on [Docker Hub](https://hub.docker.com) free of charge.

 In this blog post, we will be using the PHP images available at [https://hub.docker.com/_/php](https://hub.docker.com/_/php)